 Pogacha is an everyday white bread eaten with cheese and kajmak and is used for sandwiches and to sop up every last bit of soup, meat juices, or gravy.
-Its fine crumb is surrounded by a soft crust, and although it can be made into any shape, a round is traditional.Continue to 5 of 9 below.
+Its fine crumb is surrounded by a soft crust, and although it can be made into any shape, a round shape is traditional.Continue to 5 of 9 below.

 05 of 09

-Burek are filo pies filled with cheese or meat that can be eaten as a main course, or when cut into wedges, an appetizer, which is a great addition to the Easter buffet table.
+Burek is filo pies filled with cheese or meat that can be eaten as a main course, or when cut into wedges, an appetizer, which is a great addition to the Easter buffet table.
 Layers of buttered filo dough are filled with a combination of cheeses.
 Burek can be round, horseshoe-shaped, or rolled up like cigars.

 06 of 09